Integration of Cocycles and Lefschetz Number Formulae for Differential Operators: Introduction

-Theorem \ref{th} is proven using results from [\ref{Ram1}] and [\ref{Ram2}].
-If $\psi_{2n}$ is known explicitly, $f_{\cale}(\alpha)$ can in principle be locally calculated explicitly for $\alpha \in \Gamma_c(X,\widetilde{\text{hoch}(\dif(\cale))})$.\\
+Theorem \ref{th} is proven using results from \cite{Ram1} and \cite{Ram2}.
+If $\psi_{2n}$ is known explicitly, $f_{\cale}(\alpha)$ can in principle be locally calculated explicitly for $\alpha \in \Gamma_c(X,\widetilde{\text{hoch}(\dif(\cale))})$.

-\textbf{1.4} In particular, if we put $\psi_{2n}$ to be the normalized Hochschild cocycle $\tau_{2n}$ of [\ref{fefesh}], the $2n$-form $f_{\cale,\tau_{2n}}(\mathcal D)$ was denoted in [\ref{enfe}] by $\chi_0(\mathcal D)$.
-We therefore obtain a different proof of the following Lefschetz number theorem of [\ref{enfe}] as well as a generalization of this result. \\
+\textbf{1.4} In particular, if we put $\psi_{2n}$ to be the normalized Hochschild cocycle $\tau_{2n}$ of \cite{fefesh}, the $2n$-form $f_{\cale,\tau_{2n}}(\mathcal D)$ was denoted in \cite{enfe} by $\chi_0(\mathcal D)$.
+We therefore obtain a dif\/ferent proof of the following Lefschetz number theorem of \cite{enfe} as well as a generalization of this result.